 At the beginning of the embossing process, we created a metal plate known as a die.
-A die is a customized metal plate that has raised image on it you want to emboss onto the final product.
+A die is a customized metal plate that has a raised image on it you want to emboss onto the final product.
 The die, like a stamp, presses into the stock, gently raising images of the paper of your print piece.
 A single-level die raises your image to a single consistent height or depth, whereas a multi-level die makes a more complex emboss or deboss.
 To give a luxurious effect, people frequently emboss a company logo, a bespoke illustration, initials, or a pattern.

 It’s important to note that embossing a logo onto a product is not the same as raised ink printing (also known as thermography).
 This is accomplished by employing a unique sort of powder that binds to the paper when heated, rather than lifting the paper and changing its shape.
-Even though embossing is a costly process but the quality is undeniable, as it gives a touch of refinement and exquisite touch to a finished Custom Packaging Designs
+Even though embossing is a costly process the quality is undeniable, as it gives a touch of refinement and exquisite touch to a finished Custom Packaging Designs.

 The debossing procedure is like embossing in that the logo is applied downward from the top rather than pressing the die underneath the products to make it stand out.
 The logo is pressed into the product.
-While debossing is not as popular as embossing, it has its own distinct aesthetic.
+While debossing is not as popular as embossing, it has its distinct aesthetic.

 Not all images emboss well, and spending a little extra money and effort upfront to get your project properly will save you money and time in the long run.
 Here are the most important things to think about before embossing a part of your printed design.

-Request that your designer sends the final design as a vector art file rather than a raster one.
+Request that your designer send the final design as a vector art file rather than a raster one.
 Vector art is composed of mathematical rules that allow it to be resized up or down without damaging quality, therefore these files will convert the best into an embossing die.
 Having vector artwork makes printing easier, regardless of the sort of packaging you wish to create.

 Embossing works best with text, logos, a single image, initials, and a little pattern.
 Although there are no hard and fast rules, embossing and debossing look best when used as an accent rather than as the entire piece.
 A repeated pattern on the cover of a small printed item, such as an invitation or a business card, might be an exception, whereas embossing a repetitive design on the full side of a piece gives a classy touch.